SirTebz/EmployeeManagement-WinForms/README.md

    git clone https://github.com/SirTebz/EmployeeManagement-WinForms.git
    ```
 2. Open the project in **Visual Studio**.
-3. Restore NuGet packages (if any).
-4. Configure the database connection in `App.config` (if using a database).
-5. Build and run the application.
+3. Build and run the application.

 ## Usage
 1. Launch the application.